 These roles are in high demand.
-IBM has estimated that there will be more than 2.7 million job openings for professionals with data skills by 2020, with nearly 40 percent of jobs in advanced data analytics requiring a master’s degree or higher.
-Entry-level data analysts receive an average starting annual salary in the $60,000 range; however, success in the role can lead to senior positions with salaries exceeding $135,000.
+According to the U.S. Bureau of Labor Statistics, job openings for analysts are projected to grow by 23 percent between 2021 and 2031.
+More specifically, about 13,500 new job openings for data scientists are projected each year.
+Entry-level data analysts receive an average starting annual salary in the $90,000 range; however, success in the role can lead to senior positions with salaries exceeding $130,500.

 If the role of a data analyst sounds like a good fit for you, here’s what you need to know.